 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 31.76 which gave the calculated distance to HD 19467 as 102.70 light years away from Earth or 31.49 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 32.40 which put HD 19467 at a distance of 100.67 light years or 30.86 parsecs.
+If you want that in miles, it is 68,872,327,798.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||4.48 / 4.52|